midl-xyz/midl-js/apps/docs/midl/actions/addCompleteTxIntention.md

 > **addCompleteTxIntention**(`config`, `assetsToWithdraw?`): `Promise<TransactionIntention>`

-Create a CompleteTx Intention.
-This prepares an EVM transaction that calls the `completeTx` function on the executor contract.
+Creates a CompleteTx Intention.
+This prepares an EVM transaction that calls the `completeTx` function on the Executor contract.
+The `completeTx` is used to create a transaction to withdraw assets from the MIDL Layer and reflect the execution result to the Bitcoin network.

 ## Import